Hartwick Pines State Park: History

 The Hartwick Pines are a 49 acre old-growth remnant of a pine grove that was withdrawn from logging by a local timbering firm in 1927—a time when very little old-growth pine remained in northern Michigan.
 Karen Michelson Hartwick, widow of lumberman Major Edward Hartwick, donated the grove, which was then 85 acre in size, and 8000 surrounding acres (32.4 km2) of cutover land to the state of Michigan as a memorial to the logging industry.

-Sallin Hansen Lumber Company heavily logged much of the property within Hartwick Pines State Park during the 1880s and 1890s.
+Salling Hansen Lumber Company heavily logged much of the property within Hartwick Pines State Park during the 1880s and 1890s.
 The Civilian Conservation Corps planted many of the park's trees in the 1930s as part of a massive restoration effort.
 Hence, this forest is known as "second growth."

 On November 11, 1940, the Armistice Day Blizzard badly damaged the Hartwick Pines old-growth pine grove.
 36 acre of old trees were destroyed by windthrow from this and other storms, leaving behind the 49 acre that remain.